touch-tree/framework/README.md

 An easy-to-use framework for developing web applications.

-> [!TIP]
+> [!NOTE]
-> It is recommended to develop your application using this [boilerplate](https://github.com/echtyushi/framework-boilerplate) instead of directly using this repository for development.
+> While it's possible, this repository is not intended for direct use in a development project.
+It's recommended that you use this framework alongside our [boilerplate](echtyushi/framework-boilerplate) instead.

 ## Requirements
 - PHP version 7.4